-The following is a synopsis of conclusions reached for the paleoenvironmental studies performed by Richard R. Pardi and Dennis Weiss of Queens College and City College, for the 1983 Westway Project, and by Dr. Dennis Weiss, for the Route 9A Reconstruction project.
-Radiocarbon and chemical samples from cores were used to establish the prehistoric development of the shoreline. Α topographic map was then constructed depicting the locations and elevations of shoreline features as they changed through time.
-These locations were then compared to the known settlement patterns prevalent at each specific point in time.
-Specific areas were then as being potentially sensitive for identified prehistoric habitation based on topography and site characteristics which may have affected settlement patterns, as described above.
+The following is a synopsis of conclusions reached for the paleoenvironmental studies performed.
+Radiocarbon and chemical samples from cores were used to establish the prehistoric development of the shoreline.
+A topographic map was then constructed depicting the locations and elevations of shoreline features as they changed through time.
+These locations were then compared to the known settlement patterns prevalent at each Specific areas were then identified as specific point in time. being potentially sensitive for prehistoric habitation based on topography and site characteristics which may have affected settlement patterns, as described above.
 These identified areas are currently deeply buried beneath nineteenth century fill inboard of the bulkhead wall, and/or river silts outboard of the bulkhead wall.